Did you know according to a survey conducted, by 2050, most of the world population would suffer from poor eyesight?

 If you too are struggling with your sight, then we recommend you consult an eye doctor.
 It is best if you choose trusted names in the business, such as PersonalEyes.
 To further understand what causes these problems, we have to first understand how the human eye works.

 Optical physics says an object becomes visible when the lights from a source hit the lenses of the eye.
-Following the first encounter with the light, our lenses converge those parallel rays of light on to retina to form the image of the object in this case.
+Following the first encounter with the light, our lenses converge those parallel rays of light on to retina to form the image of the object, in this case, reduces work pressure.

 These lenses change their effective focal point, using a property of eyes called accommodation.
 But imposing constant eye strain can make the muscles of eye stiff, and hence, the quality of the lens to change its shape fades with the passing time.
 So, the major cause of any eye-related problem is the external strain it incurs.